speakeztech/FlightDeck/README.md

 * Dynamic configuration using `.fsx` file
 * Watch mode that rebuilds your page whenever you change data, or any script file.

 ## Installation

-Fornax is released as a global .Net Core tool.
-You can install it with `dotnet tool install fornax -g`
+FlightDeck is released as a global .Net Core tool.
+You can install it with `dotnet tool install FlightDeck -g`

 ## CLI Application

-The main functionality of Fornax comes from CLI applications that lets user scaffold, and generate webpages.
+The main functionality of FlightDeck comes from CLI applications that lets user scaffold, and generate webpages.

-* `fornax new` - scaffolds new blog in current working directory using a really simple template
+* `FlightDeck new` - scaffolds new blog in current working directory using a really simple template
-* `fornax build` - builds webpage, puts output to `_public` folder
+* `FlightDeck build` - builds webpage, puts output to `_public` folder
-* `fornax watch` - starts a small webserver that hosts your generated site, and a background process that recompiles the site whenever any changes are detected.
-This is the recommended way of working with Fornax.
+* `FlightDeck watch` - starts a small webserver that hosts your generated site, and a background process that recompiles the site whenever any changes are detected.
+This is the recommended way of working with FlightDeck.
-* `fornax clean` - removes the output directory and any temp files
+* `FlightDeck clean` - removes the output directory and any temp files
-* `fornax version` - prints out the currently-installed version of Fornax
+* `FlightDeck version` - prints out the currently-installed version of FlightDeck
-* `fornax help` - prints out help
+* `FlightDeck help` - prints out help

 ## Getting started

-Easiest way to get started with `fornax` is running `fornax new` and then `fornax watch` - this will create a fairly minimal blog site template, start `fornax` in watch mode and then start a webserver.
+Easiest way to get started with `FlightDeck` is running `FlightDeck new` and then `FlightDeck watch` - this will create a fairly minimal blog site template, start `FlightDeck` in watch mode and then start a webserver.
 Then you can go to `localhost:8080` in your browser to see the page, and edit the scaffolded files in an editor to make changes.
 Additionally, you can take a look at the `samples` folder in this repository - it has a couple more `loaders` and `generators` that you may use in your website.

 ## Website definition

-Fornax is using normal F# code (F# script files) to define any of its core concepts: `loaders`, `generators` and `config`.
+FlightDeck is using normal F# code (F# script files) to define any of its core concepts: `loaders`, `generators` and `config`.

 ### SiteContents

-`SiteContents` is a fairly simple type that provides access to any information available to Fornax.
+`SiteContents` is a fairly simple type that provides access to any information available to FlightDeck.
 The information is provided by using `loaders` and can then be accessed in `generators`.

 `SiteContents` has several functions in it's public API: